-Although we should try to build and maintain good relationships with everyone, there are certain relationships that deserve extra attention.
+Although we should try to build and maintain good working relationships with everyone, there are certain relationships that deserve extra attention.

 For instance, you'll likely benefit from developing good relationships with key stakeholders in your organization.
 These are the people who have a stake in your success or failure.
 Forming a bond with these people will help you ensure that your projects, and career, stay on track.

 To find out who these people are, do a Stakeholder Analysis.
 Once you've created a list of colleagues who have an interest in your projects and career, you can devote time to building and managing these relationships.

 Clients and customers are another group who deserve extra attention.
 Think of the last time you had to deal with an unhappy customer ; it was probably challenging and draining.
 Although you may not be able to keep everyone happy 100 percent of the time, maintaining honest, trusting relationships with your customers can help you ensure that if things do go wrong, damage is kept to a minimum.
 Good relationships with clients and customers can also lead to extra sales, career advancement, and a more rewarding life.

 So, what can you do to build better relationships at work?

 Good relationships start with good people skills.
 Take our How Good Are Your People Skills? quiz to find out how well you score with "soft skills" such as collaboration, communication and conflict resolution.
 This self-test will point you to tools that will help you deal with any weaknesses that you have.

 Look at your own relationship needs.
 Do you know what you need from others?
 And do you know what they need from you?